GroupDiv/Minesweeper-JS/Documentation/README.md

 A right click flags a tile if it is not revealed or flagged, or removes the flag if it is flagged.

 Authors: Xingjian Ding, Saharsh Gupta, Hanwen Jia.
+(Project 1)
+Authors: Ryan Pierce, Megana Chinalachaialagari, Taylor Bauer, Myra Dotzel, Marcus Leong (Project 2)

 Resources used: